Tufar1/AssaultCube-External/README.md

 Aimbot aims on closest enemy to cursor on CTRL hold

-ESP is made by creating window using RegisterClass and CreateWindowEx, Drawing by Direct2D
+ESP is made by creating window using RegisterClass and CreateWindowEx, Drawing by Direct2D - Examples of window creation in my another repository

 Theres wil::com_ptrs, to run these, you need to install WIL: https://github.com/microsoft/wil